 Frank defended the institutions, which are supposed to allow low-income families to own property, in the past.
 When Republicans pushed for regulation of the mortgage giants in 2004, Frank was among the Democrats who refused to see a problem.

-Rather than curbing the enormous market disturbing influence of Fannie and Freddie, Frank is going after small banks which, he believes, aren’t lending out “enough” money yet to businesses.
-Democrats in the House have therefore urged the federal government to purchase $30 billion worth of stock in small banks to encourage them to provide additional credit.
-“And we will increase the dividend they have to pay us if they don’t do that lending,” Frank warned.
+Rather than curb the market-disturbing influence of Fannie and Freddie, Frank is going after small banks, which, he believes, aren’t lending out “enough” money to businesses.
+House Democrats have called on the administration to buy $30 billion worth of stock in small banks to encourage them to provide credit.

-The lack of economic recovery, according to the Massachusetts congressman, is wholly to blame on Europe’s debt crisis.
+The lack of economic recovery, according to the Massachusetts congressman, is due to Europe’s debt crisis.
 “It was doing well,” he said, “and then the crisis in Europe hit.”

-Unfortunately this is simply untrue.
-At Hot Air, Ed Morrissey cites Bureau of Labor Statistics which show plainly that private-sector job growth in the United States has been minimal since the beginning of this year.
-There were no “hundreds of thousands of new jobs” as Frank claims; there was no surge last spring.
+This is untrue.
+Ed Morrissey of Hot Air points out that Bureau of Labor Statistics show that private-sector job growth in the United States has been minimal since the beginning of this year.
+There were no “hundreds of thousands of new jobs,” as Frank claims; there was no surge last spring.

-Just as the White House urged the rest of the world to keep spending ahead of the G20 summit in Toronto, Canada last month lest austerity measures imperil the global recovery, Frank believes that the opposition is “rooting for failure” when it proposes to discontinue unemployment compensation programs and restore balance to the federal budget.
+Just as the White House urged the rest of the world to keep spending ahead of the G20 summit in Toronto, Canada last month, lest austerity weaken the global recovery, Frank believes that his opponents are “rooting for failure” when they propose to discontinue unemployment compensation and restore balance to the federal budget.